dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/pipeline_cli_execution.rst

 .. literalinclude:: ../../dagster/tutorials/intro_tutorial/pipeline_execution_env.yml
    :linenos:
+   :language: YAML
    :caption: env.yml

 With these elements in place we can now drive execution from the CLI specifying only the pipeline name.
-The tool loads the repository using the `repository.yml` file and looks up the pipeline by name.
+The tool loads the repository using the ``repository.yml`` file and looks up the pipeline by name.

 .. code-block:: console